I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 Lady Charlotte Williams

-He had crumpled the letter with trembling hands, then crumpled himself into the earth beside it.
+He ripped the letter with trembling hands, letting the pieces fall like rain, then crumpled himself into the earth beside it.
 Grief clung to him, stubborn as smoke in old wood.
 He cried himself to sleep beneath the willows, the moon rising overhead as his only witness.
-His closest friends had found him the next morning, after his parents had sent out a search party.
+His closest friends found him the next morning, after his parents sent out a search party.

 The memory never left him.